msu-csc232-fa20/lab01/README.md

    $ git commit -m"LAB01 - Complete Part 1, Step 1."
    ```

-   // TODO: Remove this line when you have finished this step.

 1. Next, add two `typedef` statements of the form

    ```c++